lprez/FWGL/README.md

 FWGL
 ====

-Note: all the code about rendering will soon be moved to [Ombra](https://github.com/ziocroc/Ombra).
+Note: This is abandoned.
+The graphics part of the project became [Ombra](https://github.com/ziocroc/Ombra).

 ![FWGL](http://i.imgur.com/kWUvBCE.png)